National Mint Julep Day (May 30)

 Related Recipes for the Holiday

-Chocolate Mint Julep – Add crème de cacao to your classic julep for a rich, dessert-like finish.
-Best served after dinner with a chocolate garnish for extra flair.
+Chocolate Mint Julep – crème de cacao added to the classic.
+A dessert drink that works well after dinner with a chocolate garnish.

-Lavender Mint Julep – Infuse the simple syrup with dried lavender for a delicate floral note that softens the boldness of bourbon.
-Perfect for sipping in the garden.
+Lavender Mint Julep – simple syrup infused with dried lavender softens the bourbon and adds a floral note that works well for garden drinking.

-Mint Julep Punch – Ideal for parties, this batch cocktail blends bourbon, brewed black tea, lemon juice, and fresh mint over ice.
-Refreshing, balanced, and made to share.
+Mint Julep Punch – bourbon, brewed black tea, lemon juice, and fresh mint scaled up for a crowd.
+Refreshing and well-balanced for a party format.

-Mint Julep Pudding Shots – A boozy dessert in a cup.
-Mix bourbon, whipped topping, and instant pudding with a splash of crème de menthe for a playful party treat.
+Mint Julep Pudding Shots – bourbon, whipped topping, instant pudding, and a splash of crème de menthe.
+A playful party dessert that leans into the flavors without pretending to be a cocktail.

-Sparkling Mint Julep – Add a splash of prosecco or club soda on top of the classic recipe to make it bubbly and bright.
-Great for toasts or brunch.
+Sparkling Mint Julep – a splash of prosecco or club soda added on top makes it lighter and works well for a brunch setting.

-Strawberry Mint Julep – Muddle ripe strawberries with mint for a naturally sweet and fragrant drink.
-A crowd-pleaser during peak strawberry season.
+Strawberry Mint Julep – ripe strawberries muddled with mint, naturally sweet and fragrant.
+A crowd pleaser while strawberries are in season.

 Links to Resources